 Most small businesses are asset purchase, but it is possible to creatively structure the sale in a tax advantage manner for the seller.

 At the closing, there is typically a working capital adjustment.
 This is to ensure that the seller has adequate capital to continue to operate your business.
-Other common elements include escrows, which is a holdback of part of the purchase price.
+Other common elements include escrows, which holdbacks of part of the purchase price.

-If you are ready to begin the process of selling your business in Colorado, call the highly skills business attorneys at Robinson & Henry in Castle Rock, Colorado.
-We will help you negotiate a sale that garners the return you are hoping to achieve.
-Call 303-688-0944 for a no obligation, free consultation today.
+If you are ready to begin the process of selling your business in Colorado, call the highly skilled business attorneys at Robinson & Henry in Castle Rock, Colorado.
+We will help you negotiate a sale that brings the return you are hoping to achieve.
+Call 303-688-0944 for a no obligation, free consultation.